Y-Defi/programs-v1/README.md

-# Aril Program V1 Documentation
+# Aril V1 Documentation

+We have two technical repos to present at the Colossem Hackathon.

+* Lending protocol we deployed on Solana Devnet: [program-v1](https://github.com/Y-Defi/programs-v1);
+* A zk proof designed to disclose information about off-chain transactions for the neutral strategy: [zk-proof](https://github.com/Y-Defi/zk-proof).

 ## Project Structure Overview